Overview

 Walking Approach

-From Maljasset cross the river (bridge) and take in the beginning a unsurfaced route, then the path to Maurin Col, rising to reach a grassy terrace (m.
+From Maljasset cross the river (bridge) and follow in the beginning an unsurfaced route, then the path to Maurin Col, rising to reach a grassy terrace (m.
 2045) and going into Mary Valley.
 At the "upper shepherd's hut" leave the main trail and go towards right, crossing the river; a good path rises towards the Marinet Lakes.
-Before reaching the lakes, leave the main path and take a track on the right, which rises between rocky block and stones, leading below the Aiguille de Mary East face (2 hours from Maljasset).
+A few minutes before reaching the lakes, leave the main path and take a track on the right, rising amongst rocky blocks and stones and leading below the Aiguille de Mary East face (2 hours from Maljasset).
 Little cairn at the bottom of the route.

 ***Marinet Là report (French Scale)